serverless/serverless/docs/deprecations.md

 Deprecation code: `CONFIG_VALIDATION_MODE_DEFAULT`

+_Note: We've resigned from this deprecation in the context of v2 (it'll be re-added in the context of v3).
+We continue to advise configuring services with `configValidationMode: error` setting._

 Starting with v3.0.0, Serverless will throw on configuration errors by default.
 This is changing from the previous default, `configValidationMode: warn`

 Learn more about configuration validation here: http://slss.io/configuration-validation